-A longterm stalwart of the bike shop counter, Finish Line Dry Bike Lubricant lasts well in the conditions it was designed for, and it's good value.
+A longterm stalwart of the bike shop counter, Finish Line Dry Bike Lube lasts well in the conditions it was designed for, and it's good value.
 However, there are other lubes which manage to perform well in both wet and dry weather - which could be more convenient, and the addition of Teflon isn't particularly in keeping with a focus on sustainability.

 Sheds dirt efficiently